 There are about 400 reported cases per year although the true prevalence is likely to be much greater.
-The short duration of illness, and symptomatic nature means that many cases will go unreported.
-Over 50% of cases occurs in Queensland.
+The short duration of illness, and asymptomatic nature means that many cases will go unreported.
+Over 50% of cases occur in Queensland.

 - Incubation period is about 3-11 days

 - Polyarthritis – including joint pain and swelling

 Most cases last only a few days and patients are fit to return to work within a week.

 - Mosquito bites only